Holland (album)

-Holland received generally favorable reviews and is viewed as the Beach Boys' last great album.
+Holland received generally favorable reviews.
 It peaked at number 36 in the US and number 20 in the UK, and it produced two singles: "Sail On, Sailor" and "California Saga/California".
 Subsequently, the band recorded little in the studio for the next two years.
 Instead, they released the live album The Beach Boys in Concert (1973), and did not follow up with another studio album until 15 Big Ones (1976).
 In 2022, an expanded version of Holland was packaged within the compilation Sail On Sailor – 1972.